The first river crossing came early, and it was the deepest we would need to do on the trip.

 “There should be a small track up here on the right,” I said several hours later, pulling a folded map from the sun-visor and waking Tomoko from a light doze.

-I’d been poring over these map sheets for weeks, studying every contour of the areas we would pass thorough, and it was time to put my knowledge to the test.
+I’d been poring over these map sheets for weeks, studying every contour of the areas we would pass through, and it was time to put my knowledge to the test.

 “Off-roading is illegal in Iceland,” I said.
 “The land is fragile, and scars last a long time.
 But if you look closely, you’ll see some faint dotted lines without names.
 That’s what we’re after.
 They should be drivable.”